 The language is so similar to the verbiage on People For Seattle’s vitriolic, often highly misleading primary election direct mail pieces (particularly that “back to basics,” anti-“ideology” stuff) that I’m going to go out on a limb and say this is their poll.

-2. A lawsuit by the group Safe Seattle that sought to shut down a “tiny house village” in South Lake Union arrived just as the city announced plans to extend the permits for the three officially temporary villages—in Othello, Georgetown, and West Seattle—for six more months.
+2. A lawsuit by the group Safe Seattle that sought to shut down a “tiny house village” in South Lake Union was rejected just as the city announced plans to extend the permits for the three officially temporary villages—in Othello, Georgetown, and West Seattle—for six more months.
 But the future of these “tiny house” encampments is still in question.

 The three villages originally supposed to move after two years, but their permits have been extended twice, and it’s unclear whether the Human Services Department has a long-term plan for what to do with them after the extensions are up.
 (When I asked HSD about the future of the villages, a spokeswoman initially said they would have something to announce “soon,” then pointed me to the agency’s blog post about the six-month extension.)

 One option may be opening more villages in partnership with religious institutions, which don’t have to adhere to the same time limits as villages on private or city land.
 (Othello Village, one of the three that received an extension, will be sponsored by the Truevine of Holiness Missionary Baptist Church on land owned by the Low-Income Housing Institute).
 Sharon Lee, the director of LIHI, says the group is “working very hard to get a church sponsorship for some of the other villages.”